-The programme is taught via UCEM's Virtual Learning Environment (VLE) and academic facilitation and support is provided online giving students access to UCEM Tutors and other students worldwide.
+The programme is taught via UCEM's Virtual Learning Environment (VLE), and academic facilitation and support is provided online giving students access to UCEM Lecturers and other students worldwide.

-The Learning & Teaching team will guide and support students' learning.
+The Education team will guide and support students' learning.
 Furthermore, all students who do not engage with initial assessment or the VLE will receive additional support from the Programme Team.
 Other UCEM administrative teams provide support for assessments and technical issues including ICT.
-UCEM's 'Student Central' portal provides the main point of contact for students for these teams throughout the duration of their programme
+UCEM's VLE provides the main point of contact for students for these teams throughout the duration of their programme.